lm42p/diy/docs/source/Machine/Machine.rst

     frameborder="0"
     allowfullscreen></iframe>

-There is an error occured in this video the bolt should be mounted like on these images :
+There is an error occured in this video the bolts (in red) should be mounted like on these images :

 .. image:: figures/HowTheAssemblyShouldBe1.JPG
     :width: 500